brilla-cx/hr-web/README.md

 ## License 📄

-This project is licensed under the MIT License **subject to the specified conditions** - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a modified MIT like License **subject to the specified conditions** - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements 🙏
 ## Ode to our Inspirations 🙏

-To paraphrase Antoine de Saint-Exupéry: If you're building a content cloud, don't just gather code snippets and assign tasks.
-Instead, kindle a longing for the endless possibilities of the digital cosmos.
+When building a content cloud, do not merely gather code and assign tasks.
+Kindle a longing for the boundless potential of the digital realm.

-In that spirit, we haven't just been building, but dreaming.
+In this spirit, we have not simply built but dreamed.
 Our inspirations are as diverse as they are profound:

-- The principles of good design have been our North Star, guiding us through the vast expanse of the creative process.
+- The principles of design have been our guiding light, illuminating our path through the vast creative expanse.
-- Accessibility (a11y) has been our compass, reminding us to create a destination that everyone can reach, regardless of how they journey.
+- Accessibility has been our compass, ensuring we forge a destination all can reach, no matter the path.
-- The shadcn and RadixUI libraries have been our trusty vessels, helping us navigate the swirling seas of frontend development.
+- The shadcn and RadixUI vessels have carried us through the swirling frontend seas.
-- Juno, the best dog on Earth, has been our loyal shipmate, providing boundless enthusiasm and the occasional much-needed distraction.
+- Juno, the greatest mumma puppa around, has been our faithful companion, providing boundless joy and timely distraction.
-- Our readers, our true north, for whom we brave these digital waters, continually inspire us to push further and delve deeper.
+- Our readers, our true guiding light, for whom we brave the digital deep, endlessly inspire us to voyage further and delve deeper.
-- And finally, our impeccable taste has been our map, charting a course through the vast ocean of possibilities to an island of innovation and excellence.
+- And finally, our faultless taste has been our map, charting a course through infinite possibility to an isle of innovation and excellence.

 To all those who've journeyed with us, either by contributing code, sharing wisdom, or simply being there: We tip our sailor's cap to you.
 Thanks for joining us in longing for the endless immensity of the digital sea.